 Five Nuu-chah-nulth First Nations located on the west coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have Aboriginal rights to fish for any species, with the exception of Geoduck, within their Fishing Territories and to sell that fish.
-Over the course of 2021/22, the Department developed and consulted on a 2021/22 Five Nations Multi-species Fishery Management Plan (FMP).
+The Department has developed a 2022/23 Five Nations Multispecies Fishery Management Plan (FMP).
 The FMP includes specific details about the fishery, such as allocation/access, licensing and designations, fishing area, harvesting opportunities, and fishery monitoring and catch reporting.
-Feedback provided by the Five Nations was considered and incorporated into the 2021/22 FMP by DFO where possible.
+Feedback provided by the Five Nations during consultations was considered and incorporated into the 2022/23 FMP by DFO where possible.